Text this colour links to Pages. Text this colour links to Family Trees. Text this colour are links that disabled for Guests.

 Marie Campbell Baroness Leigh: On 2nd October 1923 Francis Dudley Leigh 3rd Baron Leigh and she were married.
 She by marriage Baroness Leigh of Stoneleigh in Warwickshire.

 On 13th March 1372 Louis Valois I Duke Orléans was born to King Charles V of France (age 33) and Joanna Bourbon Queen Consort France (age 34).
-Coefficient of inbreeding 3.59%.
+He a great x 4 grandson of King Henry III of England.
+Coefficient of inbreeding 3.60%.
+He married (1) 1374 his third cousin once removed Catherine Hungary (2) 1389 his first cousin Valentina Visconti Duchess of Orleans, daughter of Gian Galeazzo Visconti 1st Duke Milan and Isabelle Valois, and had issue.

 On 13th March 1716 Princess Philippine Charlotte of Prussia was born to Frederick William "Soldier King" I King Prussia (age 27) and Sophia Dorothea Hanover Queen Consort Prussia (age 28).
-She a granddaughter of King George I of Great Britain and Ireland.
+She a great x 3 granddaughter of King James I of England and Ireland and VI of Scotland.
 Coefficient of inbreeding 8.31%.

 On 13th March 1733 Johan Joseph Zoffany was born.